-Solitude takes daily practice and discipline.
+Solitude takes daily practice, prayer and discipline.
 I told her to start with 60 seconds and build from there.
 There is no light switch.
 But that is not the answer she was looking for and it wasn’t the answer I was looking for either when I was searching for peace.
 I wanted to be that person sitting alone in a crossed legged position on a yoga mat without a care in the world…

 1. You Have to Practice: Solitude is like any other new thing.
 You can’t expect your busy mind to grind to a halt when you haven’t taught it how.
 When I moved from MI to CA, without a job, my former co-workers teased me that I would wear a hole in the new apartment floor from pacing because I didn’t know how to sit still.
 That was my starting point.
 The first 30 seconds of solitude was torture but I kept at it.
-Now eight years later I crave solitude – but that was a process.
+Now many years later I crave solitude but it was a process.

 3. Solitude Requires Discipline: Solitude requires discipline which is different then practice.
 Discipline is the self-control to push yourself to practice when you don’t want to; to turn the cell phone off even though you may miss something and to tell your own will “no”.

 4. Your Opponent Plays Dirty: The game is to beat your feelings with your mind.
-To not engage with the negative thoughts, to not give in to all you could be doing when you are practicing solitude.
+To not engage the negative thoughts, to not give in to all you could be doing when you are practicing solitude.
 Feelings of guilt and shame will come up making you want to never do this again.
-That is why you have to have a solid defense, to fight those thoughts and replace them with good thought – fight guilt with grace.
-I use the word of God, music, quotes I like etc. – to re-frame my thinking.
+That is why you have to have a solid defense, to fight those thoughts and replace them with good thought s- fight guilt with God’s grace.
+I use the word of God, music, quotes I like etc. to re-frame my thinking.

 How do you get yourself ready to play the sport of solitude?